paulrobertlloyd/paulrobertlloyd-v3/src/_content/error/offline.markdown

 ---
 title: 'Offline'
 header: aside
-excerpt: 'It looks like your network connection isn''t working right now.'
+excerpt: 'You appear to be offline at the moment.
+Check your network connection and [try again]().'
 ---